bjss-data-academy/apache-spark-databricks/spark-unit-testing.md

 # How to unit test transforms
 At its most basic level, testing turns _should work_ into _did work_.

-But it is also a useful aid in requirements capture and software design, when test are written first (TDD).
+We are going to write _automated unit tests_.
+These give us the following benefits:

+- Verify code produces correct results
+- Build up a _regression test suite_ so that future changes are known not to break anything
+- Document our requirements: what should our code do?
+- Document our software API design decisions
+- Are _Executable Specifications_ so do not go out of date as other written documents do

 ## Prerequisites
 This section assumes familiarity with